- Betting Sites

 To be fair to PayPal, there really aren't many disadvantages to using them to bet with, especially when you weigh them against the advantages.

 However, using PayPal can make you ineligible for bonuses.
-Luckily, this doesn't apply to every bonus or promotion out there, but this means is you need to read the key terms of promotions - at least with new customer welcome bonuses and free bets if they don't let you qualify with PayPal, just make sure you deposit via debit card as for your first deposit and first bet.
+Luckily, this doesn't apply to every bonus or promotion out there, but it’s a condition of many new customer welcome bonuses and free bets.
+Just deposit via debit card for your first deposit and first bet.
 Then you can easily go on to use PayPal again.

-The other small disadvantage is the fees - most bookmakers won't apply fees at all, this would be totally against what they're trying to achieve, but PayPal still charge fees.
-They're not very big - in the small percentages in fact - but they do charge fees for a number of different transactions - currency exchange for example.
-There won't ever be fees for depositing, but transferring from PayPal to bank account incurs charges.
+The other small disadvantage is the fees - most bookmakers won't apply fees, but PayPal still charge fees.
+There won't ever be fees for depositing, but transferring from PayPal to bank account incurs small charges.